ilseh/Oppleo/README.md

 The raspberry GPIO has internal pull-up and pull-down resistors.
 They need to be enabled though if required.
 The EVSE status led is pulled up by the GPIO to allow proper high voltages on the pin.
 The EVSE only pulls it down when switching.
   `GPIO.setup(port_or_pin, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)`
 [More info](https://raspi.tv/2013/rpi-gpio-basics-6-using-inputs-and-outputs-together-with-rpi-gpio-pull-ups-and-pull-downs)
+More GPIO info on the RPi.GPIO Python Module on [pypi.org]](https://pypi.org/project/RPi.GPIO/) and on [SourceForge](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/).

 ### PWM
 PWM read using pigpio